 Depending on their age and personal interests, trick-or-treaters probably would enjoy some non-food handouts.
 We asked three girls — age 7, age 12, and age 18, and one boy, age 15 — about our ideas, and included their opinions.

-Plantable seed papers are virtually waste-free and offered in such fun shapes as butterflies, the Earth, and smiley faces.
+Plantable seed papers are virtually waste-free and offered in such fun shapes and designs as butterflies, bees, and flowers.
 With these, purchase wisely.
 Not all seed papers receive rave reviews.
 “Seed paper, like all seeds, should be purchased from a reputable supplier,” Scott says.

 What kids think: The 7-year-old shook her head “No.” The 12-year-old girl suggested fun-shaped erasers instead.
 The 15-year-old boy said that kids with plenty of pencils would probably just put it somewhere and forget it.
 But he thought some might appreciate a fresh pencil.
 The 18-year-old girl appreciated the idea.
 “I personally would love that.
 I loved fun pencils when I was little,” she said.